Heufneutje/KingdomHeartsSteamDeckLaunch/README.md

 `HEROIC_CONFIG_DIR="/home/deck/.var/app/com.heroicgameslauncher.hgl/config/heroic/GamesConfig/"`

+7. Set the scripts properties to be excutable.
-7. Add the `launcher.sh` script to Steam to be able to launch from Gaming Mode.
+8. Add the `launcher.sh` script to Steam to be able to launch from Gaming Mode.

 You can now play all 4 games in the collection without needing to switch to Desktop Mode.
 The script will ask you to choose a game and then update Heroic's config to launch the correct executable.
 It then launches the game you selected through Heroic.